swoelffel/woocommerce-paybox-gateway/README.md

 = 0.2.2 = Solve an issue blocking parameters saving on Payment Gateways back office.

 = 0.2.3 = Add 2 paybox parameters for callback Cancel or Failed (dedicated URL)

+= 0.3.0 =   Solve bug when using Paybox testing parameters
+            Add automatic landing page creation for cancel and refused transactions Add link to send parameters to support servers AutoFill parameters with Paybox testing parameters on first install.